 A toolkit approach

 Newbury Manor School does not advocate one single type or brand of therapy.
-Instead, we prefer to take a ‘toolkit approach’, combining best practice from a number of different fields to create bespoke packages that fit the individual needs of our students.
-The types of therapeutic approaches/assessments used by the school include:
+Instead, we prefer to take a ‘toolkit approach’, combining best practice from several different fields to create bespoke packages that fit the individual needs of our students.
+All the students at Newbury Manor School are very familiar with the Therapists so their involvement in class, running groups or individual sessions is seen as a normal part of the school day.
+This minimises therapy refusal or stigma.
+The needs of the student as outlined in their EHCP are met and there is opportunity for students with social interaction difficulties to be involved in a variety of groups run by the Speech and Language Therapist throughout the school year.

 - Emotional Literacy